Financial Statement Analysis

 This means Banyan Goods saw an increase of $20,000 in net sales in the current year as compared to the prior year, which was a 20% increase.
 The same dollar change and percentage change calculations would be used for the income statement line items as well as the balance sheet line items.
-Exercise 13.1 shows the complete horizontal analysis of the income statement and balance sheet for Banyan Goods.
+The image below shows the complete horizontal analysis of the income statement and balance sheet for Banyan Goods.

 Depending on their expectations, Banyan Goods could make decisions to alter operations to produce expected outcomes.
 For example, Banyan saw a 50% accounts receivable increase from the prior year to the current year.
 If they were only expecting a 20% increase, they may need to explore this line item further to determine what caused this difference and how to correct it going forward.
 It could possibly be that they are extending credit more readily than anticipated or not collecting as rapidly on outstanding accounts receivable.
 The company will need to further examine this difference before deciding on a course of action.
 Another method of analysis Banyan might consider before making a decision is vertical analysis.

 Vertical analysis shows a comparison of a line item within a statement to another line item within that same statement.
 For example, a company may compare cash to total assets in the current year.
 This allows a company to see what percentage of cash (the comparison line item) makes up total assets (the other line item) during the period.
 This is different from horizontal analysis, which compares across years.
 Vertical analysis compares line items within a statement in the current year.
 This can help a business to know how much of one item is contributing to overall operations.
 For example, a company may want to know how much inventory contributes to total assets.
 They can then use this information to make business decisions such as preparing the budget, cutting costs, increasing revenues, or capital investments.